 Remembering Mandela EP

 Working with partner APE the memory of Mandela is being celebrated.
-One year after the death of the great man known to all who loved him as Madiba, Artists Project Earth and Connect4Climate is proud to honour and celebrate his incredible life with our new fund-raising EP – Remember Mandela – featuring Rokia Traore, Mumford and Sons and Amy Winehouse.
+One year after the death of the great man known to all who loved him as Madiba, Artists Project Earth, and Connect4Climate is proud to honor and celebrate his incredible life with our new fund-raising EP – Remember Mandela – featuring Rokia Traore, Mumford and Sons and Amy Winehouse.

 — Connect4Climate (@Connect4Climate) December 7, 2014